mafgit/pdf-image-text/README.md

-# Extract Text & Diagrams from PDFs
+# pdf-text-imgs — Extract Text & Diagrams from PDFs

 > Extracts complete text from PDF, even from images inside it, and saves images/diagrams separately.